data-pandas/mads-cap-social-monitoring/README.md

 ## Please see our blog for a walkthrough of this project.
 Link:

 ## Requirements
-Please see requirements.txt for requirements.
-In most cases, the installation of Anaconda is enough to run all the the notebooks.
+Please see requirements.txt for the exact version of the packages.Installing Anacondo installs most of the packages.
+All remaining packages can be installed using pip.

+The following packages are built into anaconda: Ipython, jupyter_client, jupyter_core, jupyterlab, matplotlib, notebook, numpy, pandas, python, scipy, seaborn, sklearn.
+The following packages are NOT built into sklearn and would need to be installed using pip: catboost, datasets, gensim, joblib, nltk, pysentimento, sentence_transformers, snscrape, torch, tranformers, tqdm.

 ## Explanation of Notebooks
 ### Inside the Scraping, Labeling, Preprocessing, Cleaning folder